Contributing Artists

 From 2010-2018, Dan taught music theory, ear training, and fundamentals at NYU's Steinhardt School.
 He also taught Music Humanities at Columbia University, History of Rock and Rap at Montclair State University, and Aural Skills at the Eastman School of Music.

 Dan holds advanced degrees in historical musicology and music theory from King's College London and Columbia University.
-He currently teaches piano lessons and enjoys a collaboration with vocalist Laura Auer.
-Dan lives in Los Angeles with his wife, daughter, and cat.
+He is a piano teacher and freelance pianist in Los Angeles, where he lives with his wife, daughter, and cat.

 Back to top